Prague Digital Nomad Guide (2026)

 Digital Nomad Visa (2024)

-Who is eligible?
-High-qualified IT and STEM professionals from select countries (USA, CAN, UK, AUS, NZ, Japan, etc.), must work for qualifying employer or business.
+- Eligible for high-qualified IT and STEM professionals from select countries (USA, CAN, UK, AUS, NZ, Japan, etc.)

-Process is new; outsourcing it via local agencies is common.
+- The process is new; outsourcing it via local agencies is common

 How to Choose